 So 2017 has been busy in a lot of ways.
 We’re already one month down and halfway into the next.
 Could thing is I’ve kept pretty busy.

-I’ve seen a number of films this Oscar season, including La La Land, Lion, Split, Hackshaw Ridge, Arrrival, (loved them all) Passengers, Live By Night, Nocturnal Animals (didn’t think too much of ’em) and finished Resident Evil 7 (I loved it!) and read a few books here and there, including Stephanie Garber’s fabulous Caraval.
+I’ve seen a number of films this Oscar season, including La La Land, Lion, Split, Hackshaw Ridge, Arrrival, (loved them all) Passengers, Live By Night, Nocturnal Animals (didn’t think too much of ’em) and read a few books here and there, including Stephanie Garber’s fabulous Caraval.
 But I’ve been pretty busy with my own work, including the space opera/murder mystery that’s been eating up my creative time since April 2016.
 I got further feedback from narrators that required some major structural edits in the first crucial third of the novel, which cut a pile of pages and unnecessary words and made the novel much sharper.
 It’s in the absolute final polish now with the query and synopsis being written and polished in tandem.
 I’m incredibly happy with it and hope that it finds a home.

 But then it’s back to my other novel, which I halted at 50k to edit this previous one.
 I haven’t written many shorts in this time, which is going to change once I get some novel work done.
 Although I do have a (great) part time job, earning some dough from fiction never gets old, and so sketching up a cool cool 4,000 words at pro rates is something I’d like to do.
 Plus it gives me a great chance to experiment with areas I’m weak with or themes and characters I’d like to explore but not willing to donate an entire novel to.
 So I’m doing that soon.